natethebosch/treasurer-reporting-tool/Readme.md

 #####Email Contents:

 * Committee members and treasurer emails contain most of the receipt properties (as above).
-* Committee members recieve separate authenticated links to "confirm" or "deny" a receipt.
+* Committee members receive separate authenticated links to "confirm" or "deny" a receipt.
 * "Confirmation" and "Denial" links require the user to confirm their selection after the link is pressed.
-* Treasurer receives notification of confirmation or denial and an authenticated link to download all receipts for a year of his/her choosing.
+* Treasurer receives notification of confirmation or denial and an authenticated link to download all receipts for a year of his / her choosing.

 #####Treasurer Properties:
-* A treasurer can download all receipts for the year in the folling format:
+* A treasurer can download all receipts for the year in the following format:
 	* Year
 		* Month - Day
 			* Submitter